Qualities of a Good Listener: A Mindful, Practical Guide

 A speaker gives information through words, tone, pace, facial expression, and body language.
 The listener receives all of that, then checks meaning before responding.
 That might sound like, “Can I check that I got this right?”
 It is simple, but not easy.

 The inner layer matters too.
 A mindful listener notices the urge to interrupt, advise, impress, or defend.
-Then they return to the speaker’s next sentence.
-Cool air at the nostrils can be enough of a cue.
+Then they come back to the speaker’s next sentence.
+For a retiree guiding a museum tour, even the faint texture of a pencil between the fingers can become a quiet cue to stay present instead of rushing to add one more fact.

-In a physician-patient communication study, clinicians interrupted patients after a median of 11 seconds, a useful warning that many listeners take control before they fully understand: https://pmc.ncbi.nlm.nih.gov/articles/PMC5975146/
+In a physician-patient communication study, clinicians interrupted patients after a median of 11 seconds, a useful warning that many listeners take control before they fully understand: PMC research article

 How to use good listener qualities in daily conversations